 Monday I took myself on a second date to celebrate the launch of Prairie Raven, facing the fear, navigating the mental episode on the track, as well as the skill & speed executed on the trail.

-In true form not only could I not find the restaurant I had selected earlier, I walked in the polar opposite direction of it’s location.
+In true form not only could I not find the restaurant I had selected earlier, I walked in the polar opposite direction of its location.
 Checking my phone occasionally google maps kept telling me I was at my destination but I could not see it.
-After walking 3 blocks and having no luck I called a friend and had them navigate me to the resaurant which happened to be where I parked, a few steps from the door.
+After walking 3 blocks and having no luck I called a friend and had them navigate me to the restaurant which happened to be where I parked, a few steps from the door.

 I chose the corner table near the bar for due to the fact that it higher seats.
 Elevated seating makes me uncomfortable due to my lack of height and my lack of coordination.
 Since I am living out of my comfort zone I needed the challenge.
 I took my seat.
-I gazed at the menu, placed my order based on the recommendation of the staff (another nod to living outside my comfort level) & pulled out my favorite book.
+I gazed at the menu, placed my order based on the recommendation of the staff (another nod to living outside my comfort level) & pulled out my favourite book.
 My server came by and placed the glass of scotch (neat) beside my tall glass of water.
-I gazed at it a moment before I took a sip, the flavors rolled around my tastebuds, my lips instantly flushed, a smile curled around my mouth and my skin tingled as the heat warmed my throat and belly.
+I gazed at it a moment before I took a sip, the flavours rolled around my tastebuds, my lips instantly flushed, a smile curled around my mouth and my skin tingled as the heat warmed my throat and belly.
 I love simplicity.

 My food arrived and it startled me, it was served on a board with what looked like meat wallpaper dobbled with white blobs and toasted baguette slices.
 I peered suspiciously at the meat wallpaper and poked it with my fork utterly perplexed at how I was supposed to eat this food.
 Daintily I took my knife and fork, cut off a corner of the meat wallpaper and ate it.
 It was cold and kind of gooeyish, I was extremely uncomfortable.
 I choked the first bite down.
-I tried it again by smearing the meat wall paper onto the baguette looking cracker and it tasted better only as soon as I bit into the cracker the food went flying into my hair, down my chest and the food that was in my mouth plopped onto my lap.
+I tried it again by smearing the meat wallpaper onto the baguette looking cracker and it tasted better only as soon as I bit into the cracker the food went flying into my hair, down my chest and the food that was in my mouth plopped onto my lap.
 Entirely not lady-like, far from graceful and I burst out giggling.
 I laughed at the fact I had no idea what I ordered, I wondered if this was a hipster thing and chortled at the pompous dish.
-I texted a friend asking how eat it and the response “There is no proper way to eat it” I decided the baguette crackery things were shovels and the meat wallpaper was dip and I decided to scoop it all up and shovel it in like a lady.
-I discovered the pickles hidden by the bread which were by far the best part of the meal.
+I texted a friend asking how to eat it and the response “There is no proper way to eat it” I decided the baguette crackery things were shovels and the meat wallpaper was dip and I decided to scoop it all up and shovel it in like a lady.
+I discovered the pickles hidden by the bread which was by far the best part of the meal.

-As I slothed the food into my gullet in the fastest way possible and as I pushed my plate away I noticed my own endearing qualities and became enamored with these subtle nuances of my being.
+As I slothed the food into my gullet in the fastest way possible and as I pushed my plate away I noticed my own endearing qualities and became enamoured with these subtle nuances of my being.
 I realized I had never been happier in my life, and I was in the best company I could ever wish for.
 Smiling, I mused silently to myself as I peered out over the crowd, listening to their comradery, their laughter and the song of their conversations as they melted together deep in the hum of the evening.
 Inspiration hit me, a tsunami wave of words and images.
 I realized the first time since my accident not only could I read, I could write!
 I made a mental note to write as soon as I got home.
-In the mean time I nursed my drink, as I continued to read, think and reflect.
+In the meantime, I nursed my drink, as I continued to read, think and reflect.
 A few hours passed and many glasses of water later I paid the bill and went home.

-Upon my arrival I noticed a tool case on my countertop.
+Upon my arrival, I noticed a tool case on my countertop.
 I wondered where it had come from and what was in it.
 Cautiously I made my way over to the mysterious black box resting conspicuously on the granite.
 As I came around to the side I saw there were 2 silver tabs between the handle with arrows pointing towards each other.
 I pushed the silver tabs towards one another and lifted the lid.

 I stopped breathing.